C-Chafik/snow-crash/level00/README.md

 ## Level 00

-### Clues
+## Clues

-First and only clues we have in the demp video of the CTF :
+First and only clues we have in the demo video of the CTF :

-"FIND the first file that can be runned by the user flag00"
+"Find the first file that can be runned by the user flag00."

-### Solution
+## Solution

 It was just a simple matter of doing a find on everything the user flag00 has.